Code-Institute-Submissions/hawthorn_wine_co/README.md

  #### Confirmation Email Improvement
 - Currently the confirmation email requires the user to copy the link into their browser.
 A clickable link would ensure a better user experience.

- #### Automatic Fading Toasts
-- Currently the user has to manually close the pop-up Success/Error toasts.
-There is an option with Bootstrap to automatically close them but it happens too quickly.

  #### Wine Club
 - The company intend on starting a Wine Club which will require a monthly subscription feature.